 This topic aims to inform climate change professionals on the existing international processes that address the governance of Carbon Dioxide Removal (CDR) approaches.
-It will identify governance gaps that may be needed to maximise positive impacts and minimise negative trade-offs, and governance priorities that may be addressed in the near term.
+It will identify governance gaps that may need to be addressed to maximise positive impacts and minimise negative trade-offs, as well as governance priorities that may be addressed in the near term.

-This unit aims to inform climate change professionals on the existing international processes that address the governance of CDR.
-It will identify governance gaps and challenges that exist for large-scale CDR, and governance priorities that need to be addressed in the near term to maximise positive impacts and minimise negative trade-offs in limiting warming to 1.5°C. It will be followed by a half hour moderated Q&A session, during which audience members will be invited to submit written questions via the Zoom chat.
-Speakers include:
+This webinar aimed to inform climate change professionals on the existing international processes that address the governance of CDR.
+It identified governance gaps and challenges that exist for large-scale CDR, and governance priorities that need to be addressed in the near term to maximise positive impacts and minimise negative trade-offs in limiting warming to 1.5°C. It was followed by a half hour moderated Q&A session, during which audience members were invited to submit written questions via the Zoom chat.
+Speakers included:

 Claire Fyson / United Kingdom